bspeice/speice.io/_posts/2020-06-29-release-the-gil-pt.-2.md

 > Wall time: 372 ms
 > </pre>

-The CPU time ("user") hasn't changed, but the elapsed time ("wall") is effectively cut in half.
+The CPU time ("user") hasn't changed much, but the elapsed time ("wall") is effectively cut in half.

-TODO: Note about double-unlocking:
+Caution is advised though; attempting to unlock the GIL when it isn't locked will terminate the current process:

 ```c++
 void recurse_unlock() {